bhaskarspace/bhaskarspace.github.io/index.md

 ## News

 - **[Dec.
-2023]** I will be attending the The 18th Kavli Asian Winter School on Strings, Particles and Cosmology in Japan!
+2023]** I participated in the The 18th Kavli Asian Winter School on Strings, Particles and Cosmology in Kyoto University, Japan!
 - **[Oct.
 2023]** I participated in the 2nd Workshop on dynamics of QCD Matter held at NISER, Bhubaneswar!
 - **[June.
 2023]** Our paper about QCD Chaos is accepted to Journal of High Energy Physics.
 - **[Feb.
-2023]** Parallel talk presented at IMHEP-II organised by IOP, Bhubaneswar.
+2023]** I presented a Parallel talk at IMHEP-II organised by IOP, Bhubaneswar.

 {% include_relative _includes/publications.md %}